Xiaoxue-Zheng/bcra/readme.md

 /home/tyrercuzick/input/
 /home/tyrercuzick/output/
+/home/tyrercuzick/extract/

-As well as this, make sure to place the tyrercuzick.exe application (which is found in the ./application directory) in the following directory:
+As well as this, make sure to place the tyrercuzick.exe application (which is found in the ./application directory), as well as the extract sql file (found in the ./scripts/sql directory) into the following directory:

 /home/tyrercuzick/tyrercuzick.exe
+/home/tyrercuzick/extract/risk_assessment_extract.sql

-If you are on an iOS system, then use the following directory structure for the tyrer cuzick files:
+If you are on an iOS system, then use the following directory structure for the tyrer cuzick files (tcuzick file also found in the ./application directory):

 /usr/local/share/tyrercuzick/input/
 /usr/local/share/tyrercuzick/output/
-/usr/local/share/tyrercuzick/tyrercuzick.exe
+/usr/local/share/tyrercuzick/extract/

+And place the mac appropriate files into the following directory:

+/usr/local/share/tyrercuzick/tcuzick
+/usr/local/share/tyrercuzick/extract/risk_assessment_extract_ios.sql

 #### Manual testing